guarddog-dev/VMware_Photon_OVA/README.md

 >Get-AdvancedSetting -Name Net.GuestIPHack -Entity $VMHOST

-6. Update the Ubuntu ISO URL/Checksums with newer versions if needed.
-If you wish to do this, you will also likely need to update the ubuntu-20.04.json "boot_command" section for the updated OS version.
+6. Update the Photon ISO URL/Checksums with newer versions if needed.
+If you wish to do this, you will also likely need to update the photon.json "boot_command" section for the updated OS version.

 7. Install ovftool, git-all, powershell, and packer utilities.
 #### Due to requirements, it is recommended to build this OVA from a Ubuntu Linux desktop with a GUI.